peterkselly/peterkselly.github.io/_posts/2025-1-8-electrode-fabrication-and-soldering.md

  with elliptical heads, though I don't think the electrons will care.

 ![Desktop View](/assets/img/post-images/electrode_fab/IMG_1302.png){: width="400" height="400" }
 _Electrodes within the board.
-A sheet of teflon that will protect the board from scalp oil and has a firm friction-fit with the electrode stems, making it easier to set depth_
+A sheet of teflon will protect the board from scalp oil and has a firm friction-fit with the electrode stems, making it easier to set depth_

 ![Desktop View](/assets/img/post-images/electrode_fab/IMG_1305.png){: width="400" height="400" }
 _Different angle_